Selindek/spring-data-jpa-acl/acl/README.md

 	    private Person creator;
 	}

-Most of the time you create properties like 'creator' or 'createdBy' or 'owner' anyway so adding this association to your domain class is not a real plus.
-But by adding one extra annotation here you can easily set a permission for all of the users in your DB to their documents.
-(The default permission is 'all' for all of the ACL annotations)
+Most of the time you create properties like 'creator' or 'createdBy' or 'owner' anyway so adding this association to your domain class won't waste any extra resources.
+But by adding this only one extra annotation here you can easily set a permission for all of the users  to their all documents.
+(The default permission is 'all')

 If the users of this system commonly share documents with each others (and can modify each-others documents) then you can add the following association: